 This research aims to identify patterns and trends in individual attitudes and behaviours related to online trust, privacy, security and freedom.

-Participants: Dr Jonathan Bright, Dr Ian Brown
+Participants: Dr Jonathan Bright, Professor Ian Brown

 The VOX-Pol research project is designed to comprehensively research, analyse, debate, and critique issues surrounding violent online political extremism (VOPE).

 Participants: Professor Mark Graham, Joshua Melville, Dr Steve New, David Sutcliffe

 Wikichains is a website that aims to encourage ethical consumption and transparency in commodity chains, by encouraging Internet users from around the world to upload text, images, sounds, and videos of any node on any commodity chain.